referential-ai/boswell-test/README.md

 1. **Essay Generation**: The system prompts multiple LLMs with the same complex question in a specific domain (like political science or computer science)
 2. **Peer Evaluation**: Each LLM grades the essays written by all other models, providing detailed feedback and assigning letter grades (A+, A, A-, etc.)
 3. **Bias Analysis**: The system analyzes grading patterns to identify which models grade more strictly or leniently compared to the median
+4. **Boswell Quotient**: A comprehensive score (0-100) is calculated for each model based on performance (grades received), evaluation ability (grading consistency), and efficiency (response time)
-4. **Visualization**: The framework generates charts and graphs showing performance metrics, grading distributions, timing data, and cost analysis
+5. **Visualization**: The framework generates charts and graphs showing performance metrics, grading distributions, timing data, and Boswell Quotient rankings
-5. **Comprehensive Reporting**: Results are organized in timestamped directories with easy-to-read tables in multiple formats (Markdown, ASCII, CSV, JSON)
+6. **Comprehensive Reporting**: Results are organized in timestamped directories with easy-to-read tables in multiple formats (Markdown, ASCII, CSV, JSON)

 The Boswell Test methodology offers several advantages over traditional benchmarks:
 - It captures nuanced evaluation capabilities, not just raw performance
 - It leverages LLMs' own analytical skills to provide detailed feedback
 - It reveals biases in how different models evaluate the same work
 - It creates a multidimensional view of model capabilities across different domains
+- It calculates a comprehensive "Boswell Quotient" that measures a model's ability to serve as an indispensable AI companion

 All of this is automated through a simple command-line interface that handles the entire testing process from essay generation to final report creation.